-Along with changing weather, each new season brings with it new trends—whether it's in the realm of fashion, home décor, or health and wellness.
-When it comes to fitness, nutrition, and well-being, however, it can be especially difficult to discern which trends are worth embracing and which are better left untouched.
+Along with changing weather, each new season brings with it new trends—whether it's in the realm of fashion, home décor, or health trends.
+When it comes to fitness, nutrition, and well-being, however, it can be especially difficult to discern which trending health topics are worth embracing and which are better left untouched.

-"I think that at the end of the day, the health and wellness trends that will never fade away are the ones that are focused on real, whole aspects of food and lifestyle," Natalie Archer, holistic health coach and plant-based chef, tells MyDomaine.
+"I think that at the end of the day, the health and wellness trends that will never fade away are the ones that are focused on real, whole aspects of food and lifestyle," Natalie Archer, Holistic Health Coach and plant-based Chef, tells MyDomaine.
 She's not the only expert that believes a balanced approach will never go out of style.
-Nutritionist Alie Heller explains that the health and wellness trends that will stand the test of time are the ones that aren't actually trends at all.
-It's more about a moderate approach to eating combined with regular physical activity, according to her.
+Nutritionist Ali Heller explains that the health and wellness trends that will stand the test of time are the ones that aren't actually trends at all.
+It's more about a moderate approach to eating combined with regular physical activity, Heller says.

-Just as many fad diets promise quick results with little effort, celebrity trainer Erin Oprea finds the same is true when it comes to exercise.
+Regarding fitness, celebrity trainer Erin Oprea finds the same is true when it comes to exercise.
 "I educate myself all the time on new trends and, let's face it, there's a lot of stuff out there that isn't backed up by science," she explains.
-"They sound good, but they don't give long-term health benefits," Oprea continues.
+"They sound good, but they don't offer long-term health benefits," Oprea continues.

-Oprea sees virtual training as one of the biggest trends on the horizon for 2019.
-In fact, she even teaches virtual classes herself.
+Oprea sees virtual training as one of the biggest trends we'll continue to see in 2021.
 "This trend allows people to get personal training and instruction from the comfort of their own homes," she explains.
 "It's helping beginners get the benefits of exercise without having to go to the gym, which can still be intimidating," Oprea continues.